History of Poland (1918–1939): International relations

 In February 1921, Poland signed a secret military agreement with France, which obliged each party to mutual aid in the event of German aggression.
 In March 1921, the Poles signed a treaty of mutual assistance with Romania, directed against the threat from the Soviet Union.

-Poland sought to be the leader of an independent bloc of nations between the Soviet Union and Germany that would unite to fend off those powers.
+Poland sought to be the leader of an independent bloc of nations between the Soviet Union and Germany that would unite to fend them off.
 However, Poland ran into so many disputes with its smaller neighbors that it was never able to build a bloc.
 At first, France favored Poland, because France wanted an ally against Germany; if Germany faced a two-front war, it would be less likely to attack France.
 France was especially helpful at the 1919 Paris conference and in the 1920s when it resisted British efforts to weaken Poland.
 After 1935, however, France distrusted Beck and lost interest in Eastern Europe and Poland stood increasingly alone.